bruglet/Gleeb-AI/README.md

 ## Customization

-- Modify `config.js` to change default personalities, activities, colors, and feature toggles.
+- Fork and modify `config.js` to change default personalities, activities, colors, and feature toggles.
+Make sure to pull new container once built by GitHub Actions.
-- Persistent data (chat history, settings, blacklists, etc.) is stored in the `config` directory.
+- Persistent data (chat history, settings, blacklists, etc.) is stored in the `gleebai-config` volume.

 ---